UConn-Library-Digital-Imaging-Lab/BookCradle_AutoCrop_LrC/README.md

 ## Installation Instructions

-This plugin currently only works on Windows.
-A mac version is planned for future releases.

 To install the plugin:
 1. Navigate to the **[Releases](https://github.com/UConn-Library-Digital-Imaging-Lab/BookCradle_AutoCrop_LrC/releases)** section of the repository.
-2. Download the latest `BookCradle_Autocrop_vX.X.zip` file.
+2. Download the latest `BookCradle_Autocrop_vX.X_OS.zip` file for your operating system.
 3. Extract the ZIP file.
 4. Move the extracted `BookCradle_Autocrop.lrplugin` folder to a permanent, safe location on your computer.
 5. Open Lightroom Classic, go to **File > Plug-in Manager**, click **Add**, and select the folder.